wp-plugins/data-dash/readme.txt

 - Provide range for the incremental value
 - Easy integration to UI using shortcode & function

 * Like the plugin or want features?
-Tweet to us @think201
+Tweet to us [@think201](https://twitter.com/think201)
+* Also you can read more about the plugin & its development at [Think201 Labs](http://labs.think201.com)

 = Plugin Support =

-Dedicated Support: talk to us on Twitter @think201
+Dedicated Support: Talk to us on Twitter [@think201](https://twitter.com/think201)

 To raise issues or if you have a question for us, post to the support forum here https://wordpress.org/support/plugin/data-dash and we are happy to help.